 i love air plants in bridal bouquets, an unexpected surprise!

-Anonymous asked: Where do I find the charms for the shoes.
+Anonymous said: Where do I find the charms for the shoes.

 If you type in google, small picture frame charms, and click on “Shopping” at the top, they have all different finishes and styles!
 Hope this helps!